 Now that you’ve won your ballot place, have you thought about raising money for a cause close to your heart?
 With a ballot entry, the pressure is off – you can raise money for any charity without having to hit a minimum target, meaning that – well, you might as well!
 Every little counts, right?

-Every year, thousands of runners commit to raising cash for worthy organisations, regularly raising over £20 million for charities big and small.
+Every year, thousands of runners commit to raising cash for worthy organisations, regularly raising over £25 million for charities big and small.
 Need some inspiration?
-Take a look at our Great North Run charities here.
+Take a look at our charities here.

-Your journey to the Great North Run start line has officially begun.
+Your journey to the start line has officially begun.
 Visit the event webpage to see more event details.